-Autologous hematopoietic stem cell transplantation, also known as “stem cell therapy” or by the acronym aHSCT, is an emerging yet controversial treatment method for multiple sclerosis (MS).
+Autologous hematopoietic stem cell transplant, also known as “stem cell therapy” or by the acronym aHSCT, is an emerging yet controversial treatment method for multiple sclerosis (MS).

 How aHSCT works for treatment of multiple sclerosis

 The first step in aHSCT for MS involves collecting stem cells extracted from the patient’s bone marrow, peripheral blood or umbilical cord blood.
 After the material is collected, the patient’s immune system is either partially or completely ablated (immunoablation), which means the immune system is significantly reduced or destroyed temporarily with combinations of chemotherapy, monoclonal antibodies, and anti-thymocyte globulin.
 Because multiple sclerosis is an autoimmune disease, immune system suppression is a key step to essentially “reprogramming” it to function properly.

 After immunoablation is complete, the collected stem cells are then reinfused to reconstitute the immune system and reactivate it.
 The intended result of the therapy is to return the immune system to a functional state so that the body’s autoimmune attack on myelin is halted.

 Clinical studies involving aHSCT for MS

 Autologous hematopoietic stem cell transplantation, an experimental therapeutic approach for multiple sclerosis as well as other diseases, has been tested in clinical settings and reviewed by leading scientists.
 Below are consolidated reports on three prominent aHSCT studies.

 The first study consists of a case series involving a mix of 151 participants with relapsing and progressive MS. All participants underwent the treatment at Northwestern University in Chicago from July 2003 to February 2014.

 A significant proportion of the patients (63%) were treated off study protocol on a compassionate basis (having secondary progressive disease, an Expanded Disability Status Scale [EDSS] score of 6.0 or more, or a particularly disabling disease).
 The remaining 55 participants (37%) were treated on the study protocol and met the criteria.
 Criteria included relapsing-remitting MS, EDSS between 2.0 and 6.0, received treatment with at least one therapy approved by the U.S. Food and Drug Administration and had at least two corticosteroid-treated relapses within the last year or one corticoid treated relapse and gadolinium enhancing lesions shown on an MRI.